18F/https/configuration/elb.md

 * choice of elliptic curve algorithm (locked to 256-bits, which is fine)
 * TLS TCP buffer sizes (haven't tested AWS' default)

-Because of this, it's recommended that you terminate TLS on one or more EC2 instances directly.
+Because of this, it's recommended that you choose #2 -- passing through encrypted TCP packets to terminate HTTPS on one or more EC2 instances directly.
 By doing so, you can use [18F's standard nginx configuration](nginx/ssl.rules), which addresses all of the above.

-If you do use an ELB to terminate TLS, the next section discusses the downsides of ELBs in more detail, so that you know what you're giving up.
+However, if you do use an ELB to terminate TLS, the next section discusses the downsides of ELBs in more detail, so that you know what you're giving up.
 Then, use the [ELB configuration choices](#configuration-choices) we've identified that provide the strongest possible current TLS configuration for an ELB.

-### Downsides of ELBs
+### Downsides of terminating HTTPS on ELBs

 There are security, privacy, and performance issues with using ELBs to terminate TLS connections.